SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 # Animated Texture Tutorial

 Hello everyone.
-Recently, I wrote a library to add animated texture/glow support to games supported by 3dmigoto.
+Recently, I wrote a library to add animated texture/glow support (SilentFX) to games supported by 3dmigoto.
 It currently only works for Stella Sora (extending the RabbitFX library by CaveRabbit), with no current plans to extend to other games at this time.

 See download section for example code.
 You can use left and right arrow keys when the mod is visible to move through examples covered in this guide, and up and down to move through the sections (Basic/Intermediate/Advanced)